joetreygrace/artists-album-and-songs-codingforte-/README.md

 ### Group project for We Can Code IT Summer 2020

-#### Goal of project was to create a SPA to digitally organization a record collection
+#### Goal of project was to create a SPA to digitally organize a record collection

 Users can:
 -  add and delete individual Artists